risinglightdb/risinglight/docs/00-develop.md

 `rust-analyzer` extension in VSCode, and everything will be set for you.
 Note that `rust-analyzer` conflicts with the official Rust extension.
 You will need to uninstall "The Rust Programming Language" extension before proceeding.

-To enable logs for RisingLight, export the following environment variable to your shell environment.
+To enable debug logs for RisingLight, export the following environment variable to your shell environment.

 ```
-export RUST_LOG=info
+export RUST_LOG=debug
 ```

 If you want to contribute to the RisingLight project, refer to [Contributing to RisingLight](../CONTRIBUTING.md) docs